 TLTR: This article explains the ins and outs of flight insurance.
-It includes all the information you need, from drone insurance to flight ticket insurance and everything in the realm of aviation insurance.
+It includes everything in the realm of aviation insurance from drone insurance to flight ticket insurance.

-Have you ever dreamed of flying?
-Have you ever wondered what it would be like to see the world from a bird’s eye view?
-Flying on an aircraft can give you a new perspective.
-It can make you feel like you have superpowers.
+Flying an aircraft, seeing the world from a bird’s eye view, high above the earth, can give you a totally new perspective on life.
 It’s challenging but rewarding, and as far as hobbies go, it’s unique.
 Not everyone has the patience or potential to pursue aviation.
 But for those who are passionate enough, with the right resources and the right flight insurance, the possibilities are endless.

 Flight Insurance Types

 According to Mototok, there are five basic types of aviation insurance.
-These include:
+They are:

-In the simplest terms, public liability insurance or general liability insurance covers anything and everything that can be damaged by a plane.
-However, the plane itself or anything or anyone that is inside the plane is not covered.
+In the simplest terms, public liability insurance covers anything and everything that can be damaged by a plane.
+But the plane itself or anything or anyone that is inside the plane is not covered.
 For example, if a plane flies into a rollercoaster, the rollercoaster and rollercoaster riders will be covered and not the plane or the passengers.
 This is a type of third–party liability, and public liability insurance is mandatory in most states.

-As public liability insurance won’t protect passengers, passenger liability insurance is perhaps the most crucial to buy.
-As the name implies, passenger liability insurance protects specifically the passengers.
-Not every plane in the sky carries passengers, so this insurance is only legally mandatory for commercial aircraft.
-However, suppose you own your own private aircraft and use it for either business or recreational travel.
-In that case, passenger liability coverage under flight insurance can help you protect the people on board and protect yourself from nasty lawsuits.
+As public liability insurance won’t protect passengers, passenger liability insurance is perhaps the most crucial type to buy.
+As the name implies, passenger liability insurance specifically covers the passengers.
+Of course, not every plane in the sky carries passengers, so this insurance is only legally mandatory for commercial aircraft.
+However, if you own a private plane and use it for either business or recreational travel, passenger liability insurance can help you protect the people on board and protect yourself from nasty lawsuits.

 Combined Single Limit

-Public liability insurance and passenger liability insurance are sometimes combined in a type of insurance called combined single limit.
-Combined single limit insurance covers all kinds of liability claims for individual accidents, including cargo legal liability.
+Public liability insurance and passenger liability insurance are sometimes combined in a type of insurance called “combined single limit.”
+Combined single limit insurance covers all types of liability claims for individual accidents, including, for example, cargo legal liability.
 This is a good insurance plan to own if you run a commercial airline or another type of commercial operation with your own aircraft.

-This type of insurance covers incidents that may happen while the plane is not in flight, or rather, on the ground.
-Plane accidents tend to occur more frequently on a ground level than in the air.
+This type of insurance covers incidents that may happen while the plane is on the ground rather than in flight.
+Plane accidents tend to occur more frequently on ground level than in the air.
 For this reason, ground risk hull insurance is very important.
-There are two types of ground risk hull insurance coverages.
+There are two types of ground risk hull insurance coverage:

-- Not in motion: This coverage protects the aircraft when it is either parked or simply on the ground and not moving.
-Damages caused by natural hazards and disasters like floods, fires, storms or collapsing hangars are just as covered by this insurance as accidents with uninsured vehicles or other planes.
+Not in motion: This coverage protects the aircraft when it is either parked or simply on the ground and not moving.
+Damage caused by natural hazards and disasters like floods, fires, storms, or collapsing hangars are covered by this insurance as well as accidents with uninsured vehicles or other planes.

-In motion: On the ground, aircrafts still need to move around.
-Starting up, parking, driving to the gate or being towed by an aircraft tug can lead to minor or even major accidents.
+In motion: On the ground, aircraft still need to move around.
+Starting up, parking, taxiing to the gate or being towed by an aircraft tug can lead to minor or even major accidents.
 That’s where the ground risk hull insurance in motion comes in.
-This coverage protects of course not only the hull but the whole plane against physical damage.
+This coverage protects not only the hull but the whole plane against physical damage.

-This insurance covers not only any damage that might occur in-flight but also in every other situation on the ground – whether in motion or not.
-It basically does the job of all of the above insurance coverages.
-This also means it is much more expensive than the other coverages.
+This insurance covers not only any damage that might occur in-flight but also in every other situation on the ground, whether in motion or not.
+It basically does the job of all of the above insurance coverage.
+This also means it’s much more expensive than the other policies.

 Recent Increases in Aviation Insurance Costs

-Whether you fly an aircraft as a hobby or are in charge of a commercial airline or cargo plane, the recent increases in aviation insurance costs might be a large concern to you.
-In 2021, aviation insurance rates, particularly for the commercial sector, have reached an all-time high.
+Whether you fly an aircraft as a hobby or are in charge of a commercial airline or cargo plane, the recent increases in aviation insurance costs are likely of real concern to you.
+In 2021, the rates of aviation insurance, particularly for the commercial sector, have reached an all-time high.

-The airline industry has struggled overall due to this reason, as well as from reduced ticket sales.
+The airline industry has struggled overall because of this, as well as from reduced ticket sales.
 Aviation insurance has also accordingly increased.

 Flight Ticket Insurance

-It is far more likely that a person will be a passenger on a plane than fly one.
-However, just because you are not sitting in the cockpit or at the boardroom of an airlines company does not exclude you overage from the risks that come with flying.
+It’s far more likely that a person will be a passenger on a plane than pilot one.
+Just because you’re not sitting in the cockpit or at the boardroom of an airline company, it does not mean you’re excluded from the risks that come with flying.
 An important way for passengers to stay covered, particularly during these unprecedented times, is by buying flight ticket insurance.

-Almost every airline now offers a cancellation system.
+Almost every airline now offers some kind of cancellation system.
 They are often in place to protect the airlines more than the passenger.
 It might serve you well to look into your own flight ticket insurance plan.
-Many airlines will give you points for cancellation, which can help you book the next flight with the same airline.
+A lot of airlines will give you points for cancellation, which can help you when you book the next flight with the same airline.
 However, if you want your money back or if you want to transfer airlines, you might get stuck.
 This is why flight ticket insurance is a much better option.

-Outside of our standard pilot-maneuvered aircraft, drones have been taking flight now more than ever.
-If you want to soar the sky and see the world from a bird’s eye view but aren’t necessarily ready for the commitment of flying an aircraft, a drone may be the solution for you.
+Outside of your standard pilot-maneuvered aircraft, drones have been taking flight now more than ever.
+If you want to soar the sky and see the world from a bird’s eye view, but aren’t necessarily ready for the commitment of flying an aircraft, a drone may be the solution for you.
 Both commercial and hobbyist drone fliers can vouch for the thrill drones can bring.

-That being said, drones can also be very dangerous.
-They are powerful machines, and inexperienced flyers can easily find themselves in major trouble for the smallest accidents.
+That said, drones can also be very dangerous.
+They are powerful machines and an inexperienced flyer can easily find themselves in major trouble for the smallest accidents.
 For the safety of the drone flier and the general public, drone insurance can be crucial.